B0r1s-B4d3n0v/pwnagotchi-resources/Dev Notes/plugin-callbacks.md

 `def on_handshake(self, agent, filename, access_point, client_station): # A`

-Called when a new handshake is captured, access_point and client_station are json objects if the agent could match the BSSIDs to the current list, otherwise are just the strings of the BSSIDs.</td>
+Called when a new handshake is captured, access_point and client_station are json objects if the agent could match the BSSIDs to the current list, otherwise are just the strings of the BSSIDs.